skarussel/Single-Agent-Search/README.md

   <li>A*2</li>
 </ul>

-`<init-file>` will be a text file gives all details related to the initial environment
+`<init-file>` will be a text file gives all details related to the initial environment.
+An example environment can be found in init.txt.
+The Environment will be explained next.

 ## Introduction to the Environment: